 This book is a valuable tool to those who have been subjected to manipulative people to help see the behaviour for what it is.
 It’s educating and very well written.
 I commend the author for educating about this behaviour.”

-Don’t miss out on blog posts by click entering your email address and clicking on subscribe in the right hand column.
+Don't miss out on any of my blog posts or book reviews by following my blog via the right hand column.